manicinc/magiclogger/README.md

 #### Audit-ready Logging

-MagicLogger's default logging is high-performance (~100k+ ops/second styled with full structured logs) due to a ring buffer architecture that drops older logs under excessive load, as well as a internal datetime mechanism that caches timestamps every 10ms and uses a queue to keep the logs in the correct order and with unique times.
+MagicLogger's async logging achieves high performance (~140k ops/second with styled output and full structured logs) through intelligent batching with deferred processing and a ring buffer architecture that maintains non-blocking operation under load.

 **For critical logs that must never be lost, or logs that must have completely accurate timestamps, use `SyncLogger`**: